Amazon S3 as a Backup Storage Destination

 With that challenge in mind, this article provides an overview of how Amazon S3 works.
-We'll explain S3 storage classes, pricing, features and security from the perspective of data backup and recovery.
+We'll explain S3 storage classes, pricing, features and security from the perspective of using Amazon S3 for backup.
 The goal is to make S3 somewhat simpler than it might appear to users trying to wrap their heads around it for the first time.

 Amazon S3 is divided into 5 storage classes.
 They are:

 - S3 Standard - for files you may need to use on a daily basis.
 Day-to-day documents, daily backups of production databases and so on are good candidates for this storage class.